 The recipes are provided as found in the various sources.
 They are not ready to reproduce recipes, but provide insight in the perception of food formulation in China.

-The Chinese love experimenting.
+The Chinese love experimenting, as you can see on the Trends section of this blog.
 A consequence of this trial and error mentality for product innovation is that the route between idea and prototype is usually considerably shorter in China than in Europe.
 Novel products are often tested by throwing them on the market to see how consumers react.

 Combined with other traits of Chinese culture, like playfulness, curiosity, etc., makes that more peculiar products are launched in China than in any other market in the world.
 Our favourite is still this one: ‘yoghurt to cure hangovers’.
 However, in this post I prefer to show a more common product.